-1. The name, address and taxpayer identification number of the undersigned are: Name: (the "Taxpayer") Address: Social security number: 2.
+1. The name, address and taxpayer identification number of the undersigned are: Name:(the " Taxpayer ") Address: Social security number: 2.
 Description of property with respect to which the election is being made: LTIP Units (the "LTIP Units") in Global Medical REIT L.P. ("GMR OP").
 3. The date on which the LTIP Units were transferred is [].
-The taxable year to which this election relates is calendar year 4.
-The LTIP Units are subject to the following restrictions: (a) The LTIP Units are subject to a substantial risk of forfeiture and are nontransferable on the date of transfer. (b) The Taxpayer's LTIP Units vest and become transferable based on the Taxpayer's continued employment.
+The taxable year to which this election relates is calendar year [].
+4. The LTIP Units are subject to the following restrictions: (a) The LTIP Units are subject to a substantial risk of forfeiture and are nontransferable on the date of transfer. (b) The Taxpayer's LTIP Units vest and become transferable based on the Taxpayer's continued employment and the level of achievement with respect to certain performance goals.
 5. The fair market value at the time of transfer (determined without regard to any restrictions other than restrictions which by their terms will never lapse) of the LTIP Units with respect to which this election is being made was \$0.00 per LTIP Unit.
 6. The amount paid by the Taxpayer for the LTIP Units was \$0.00 per LTIP Unit.
 7. The amount to include in gross income is \$0.00.
 8. A copy of this statement has been furnished to GMR OP and to its general partner, Global Medical REIT GP LLC.
-[Signature Page Follows]

-Signature Page to Annex B
+[Signature Page Follows] Signature Page to Annex B

-Dated:

-Signature of the Taxpayer

-Taxpayer's name and address:

-Name:

-Address:

-The undersigned hereby consents to the making, by the under the Code. ersigned's spouse, of the foregoing election pursuant to Section 83(b) of

-Dated: Signature of the Taxpayer's Spouse

-Spouse's name and address:
+Dated: Signature of the Taxpayer Taxpayer's name and address: Name: Address: The undersigned hereby consents to the making, by the of the Code. e undersigned's spouse, of the foregoing election pursuant to Section 83(b) Dated: Signature of the Taxpayer's Spouse Spouse's name and address: Name: Address: Signature re Page to Annex B

-Name:

-Address:

-Signature I Page to Annex B